 Opiate Withdrawal Symptoms

 Withdrawal symptoms associated with opiates are notorious for being extremely distressing.
 When they are occurring, it can feel like having an extreme case of the flu.
 These intense symptoms can last for days, causing an individual’s will to wear thin.
-When partaking in an Opiate detox center in Knoxville Tennessee, individuals can get the support they need to push through these symptoms, which can include the following:
+When partaking in an opiate detox center, individuals can get the support they need to push through these symptoms, which can include the following:

 - Powerful cravings